qbicsoftware/variantstore-service/README.rst

 In the current version, the **Variantstore** service can be used with a MariaDB database.
 If you want to use a different DBMS, make sure to specify the database model, set up the datasource in the ``application.yml``, and provide an implementation for the ``VariantstoreStorage`` interface.

-The main database model expected by the **Variantstore** is the following:
+The main database `model <models/oncostore-model.sql>` expected by the **Variantstore** is the following:

 .. image:: images/variantstore-model-diagram.png
     :alt: Variantstore model diagram

-Additonally, a database with the following table is needed to track the transactions in the Variantstore:
+Additonally, a database with the following `table <models/transaction-db.sql>` is needed to track the transactions in the Variantstore:

 .. image:: images/transaction-model-diagram.png
     :alt: Variantstore transaction model diagram